Updated:

 | Drop | 8 mm |

-The Saucony Endorphin Speed 5 earns its place as one of 2025’s best plated trainers: fast, responsive, and surprisingly versatile.
+The Saucony Endorphin Speed 5 earns its place as one of 2026’s best plated trainers: fast, responsive, and surprisingly versatile.
 It refines the already-loved formula from previous models with better stability, smoother transitions, and a touch more durability.
 The combination of lively PWRRUN PB foam and a flexible nylon plate delivers serious energy return without the stiffness of a full carbon setup, making it ideal for runners who want speed with comfort.
+The Endorphin Speed 6 will be out in August 2026.

 Pros: